HSK-ishtiaq/robokindDemo/README.md

 Classes
 -------
-* App.java => demonstrates the basics in main method
-* VisitorDemo.java => beefs up the basics a little
 * SensorTest.java => the RoboKind example of how to test the sensors
 * JointTest.java => tests a given joint and then returns it to default
 * SetSettings.java => simple class which sets all the addresses used in connecting to robot